Ja-Liao/ja-liao.github.io/_pages/about.md

   </div>
 </div>

-Thanks, ore to be updated soon! 🚀
+Thanks, more to be updated soon! 🚀